pmpetit/pglinter/docs/tutorial/how_to_create_rules.md

 This table check is for dev/ops/dba, that needs to know which table(s) are concerned by this rule, to fix the trouble.

-"T" rules (table) does not need any warning or critical threshold, it only returns the message.
+"T" rules (table) do not need any warning or critical threshold, it only returns the message.

 That's why T* rules only have one q1 query.